 Upgrading and updating are an important part of owning and maintaining a home.
 While many projects may reflect your taste and style, some home projects will help to improve the value of your home as well.
+But before you get to work on your next project, it's important to know which projects will give you the best return on investment.
 Below are ten projects that will make your home more appealing and also increase your selling cost when it comes time to list your home.

 Remodel Your Bathroom